mog96/Seed/README.md

   - `// TODO: Rename to something like 'waiting-room.html'.`

 ### `main.js`
-The module handles timer countdown and validating MTurk IDs.
+This module handles timer countdown and validating MTurk IDs.
 It is included in most static pages that are not the waiting room, quiz or game pages.

+This module also contains the list of accepted MTurk IDs (temporary).

 ### `session.js`
 Controller for the `session.html` template.
 This module begins the initial socket communication with the server, sending the MTurk ID along with code `ENTRY_MSG` in its initial message.

 Shows 'Proceed' button when `ACTIVATE_MSG` is received, which takes place once a new session is created from the Admin page.
-It also contains a utility fuunction `getUrlVars()`, which is used to pull parameters from a URL string.
+It also contains a utility function `getUrlVars()`, which is used to pull parameters from a URL string.

 ### `waiting-room.js`
 See session.js — nearly identical.
 This module controls the waiting room page (`welcome.html` template).